 Dr. Martin graduated from the University of South Florida with a Ph.D. in Applied Physics in 2008 and then was awarded a NRC Research Associateship at NIST.
 He is currently leading the project “Measurements, Standards, and Data for Energy Conversion Materials.”
 We have recently introduced the NIST (National Institute of Standards and Technology) Standard Reference Material® (SRM) 3451 “Low Temperature Seebeck Coefficient Standard: 10 K - 390 K”.
 This has enabled researchers to calibrate Seebeck coefficient measurement instrumentation and to reliably compare data.
 Dr. Martin is now developing a complementary high temperature Seebeck coefficient Standard Reference Material (SRM).
 Dr. Martin is actively involved in the VAMAS Thermoelectric Working Group, leading the effort to identify and disseminate measurement protocols and reference materials.

-Opportunities for a NRC Postdoctoral Fellow exist to investigate fundamental material transport properties (Seebeck coefficient, electrical resistivity, heat capacity, thermal diffusivity) by developing new measurement techniques and improved measurement instrumentation, to investigate the synthesis of novel materials using both traditional and combinatorial approaches, and to develop advanced manufacturing techniques for thermoelectric modules.
+Opportunities for a NRC Postdoctoral Fellow exist to investigate fundamental material transport properties (Seebeck coefficient, electrical resistivity, heat capacity, thermal conductivity) by developing new measurement techniques and improved measurement instrumentation, to investigate the synthesis of novel materials using both traditional and combinatorial approaches, and to develop advanced manufacturing techniques for semiconductor devices.
 Opportunities also exist for other energy storage and conversion technologies, including storage devices such as batteries, and transduction technologies that convert energy from a form that is challenging to store into one that is economically favorable or more convenient, including for example, chemical, kinetic, electrostatic, or thermal.
 More information on this opportunity are available here.